ryanklee/think-taink/README.md

 - Web-based interface for easy interaction
 - Robust error handling and logging system
 - Version control for principles and heuristics
-- Experimental control panel for fine-tuning and observing system behavior
+- Experimental control panel for fine-tuning and observing system behavior (in progress)
-- Real-time monitoring and visualization of discussions and system performance
+- Real-time monitoring and visualization of discussions and system performance (in progress)
-- Comparative analysis tools for different experimental configurations
+- Comparative analysis tools for different experimental configurations (in progress)

 ## Recent Updates